Green Growth Wales »The proposed Green Growth Wales fund aims to increase and accelerate projects to deliver green investment in Wales.Learn more »

 Please refer to Technical Advice Note 6 Planning for Sustainable Rural Communities for a definition of Rural Enterprise Dwellings.

-Please note this year (2013) we have made an amendment to the way the data is presented.
+Please note in 2013 we made an amendment to the way the data is presented.
 In the previous two years applications to remove occupancy conditions were included not only in columns 7 and 8 (applications to lift occupancy conditions, granted and refused) but also in columns 2 and 3 (applications granted and refused).
 It was felt that this could cause misinterpretation of the results.
 Columns 2 and 3 now relate exclusively to applications for new rural enterprise dwellings.